 The Department is amending its regulations governing the H-2A temporary agricultural labor certification program to strengthen worker protections and prevent adverse effects by adding and revising provisions related to, among other topics: anti-retaliation and other protections so that workers can better advocate on behalf of themselves and their coworkers; seat belt safety; termination for cause; and program integrity.
 The Farmworker Protection Rule will support and amplify worker voice and empowerment, enhance existing enforcement and disclosure provisions, and revise provisions that are outdated, unclear, or subject to misinterpretation in the current regulations.
 The rule also strengthens and clarifies ES regulations related to the Agricultural Recruitment System and discontinuation of ES for noncompliant employers.

-The Farmworker Protection Rule will go into effect on June 28, 2024.
+The Farmworker Protection Rule took effect on June 28, 2024.
 However, as described below:

 Additionally, for any person engaged in agriculture as defined by the Fair Labor Standards Act, the revised anti-retaliation provisions prohibit retaliation because a person has: